 Positively Influence Job Offers

 The influence of employee benefits doesn’t stop at attracting more talent, it also influences a candidate’s final decision of whether or not to work for your company.
-Once a job offer is on the table, 60 percent of candidates strongly factor in the company’s employee benefits before accepting the role.
+Almost 90 percent of job candidates have dropped out of the hiring process due to employee value proposition-related issues, including disagreements over compensation and benefits.
 This is critical.
-You’ve spent all of this time (and money) to get this candidate to the final stages of your hiring process, don’t let them slip away because your employee benefits weren’t up to par.
+You’ve spent all of this time (and money) to get this candidate to the final stages of your hiring process — don’t let them slip away because your employee benefits weren’t up to par.

 The Most Desirable Employee Benefits

-We breakdown the data even further by location and analyze the trends to watch in 2021 in this report.
-Download it now to see all of the research we did on employee benefits.
+We break down the data even further, analyzing what benefits matter most to professionals based on age and gender.
+Download the full report now to see all of the research we did on employee benefits.

 One thing to keep in mind is that your employee benefits package should never stay stagnant.
-The year 2020 proved that a working environment can change quickly and so does an employee’s needs.
+A working environment can change quickly and so does an employee’s needs.
 Being flexible in your offerings will ensure you’re always aligned with both your employees’ and candidates’ expectations.

 3 Ways to Showcase Employee Benefits in Your Recruitment Marketing Strategy

-Your careers page is the place to show off why you’re a great employer so it’s vital you’re showcasing your employee benefits.
-And don’t just mention the ones every company offers, really highlight the benefits you know candidates want or your employees enjoy most.
+Your careers page is the place to show off why you’re a great employer, so it’s vital you’re showcasing your employee benefits.
+Highlight the benefits you know candidates want or your employees enjoy most.
 Sharing your more unique employee benefits will help differentiate your company from your talent competitors.

 All of these stories will help put more legitimacy behind your employee benefits and make them memorable.
 Candidates will be able to picture themselves working at your company and enjoying these benefits.

 While an interview process is typically spent assessing a candidate’s fit, it’s also important you find time to sell your company as a great place to work.
 Briefly talking through the employee benefits that differentiate you as an employer and how your employees have benefited from them will help seal the deal, especially since we know that candidates heavily weigh employee benefits in their final employment decisions.
 This is especially important if you’re hiring sought-after talent.
-You must make sure you discuss your employee benefits prior to sending them a job offer, doing so will help you get one step closer to getting the right employees to work for you.
+Make sure you discuss your employee benefits prior to sending them a job offer.

 How to create core values that will inspire your workforce.